kolonialno/patito/docs/tutorial/dataframe-validation.rst

 Well, that wasn't really interesting...
 The validate method simply returns ``None`` if no errors are found.
+It is intended as a guard statement to be put before any logic that requires the data to be valid.
+That way you can rely on the data being compatible with the given model schema, otherwise the ``.validate()`` method would have raised an exception.
-Let's rather try with invalid data, setting the temperature zone of one of the products to ``"oven"``.
+Let's try this with invalid data, setting the temperature zone of one of the products to ``"oven"``.

 .. code-block:: python